im-e/engine-architecture-group/Readme.md

 Doxygen documentation is fully generated - you can find it under doc/index.html

-In order to run unit tests, switch startup project to EngineTests & switch configuration to TEST.
-For all other test data, please see testing/ folder
+In order to run unit tests, switch startup project to EngineTests & switch configuration to DEBUG.